Blanche on the Lam: Mumsfield

 He is white and a cousin of Grace.
 He has Mosaic Down Syndrome.
 He holds a good amount of power in the novel because he is the designated heir to the family fortune and for that his family plots to cheat him out of the money.
-Although he is white, he cannot be understood or accepted by his family, "He exits in a liminal space, somewhere in between black and white."
+Although he is white, he cannot be understood or accepted by his family, "He exists in a liminal space, somewhere in between black and white."

-He relates more to Blanche than his own white family because they share a common reality of being misunderstood and denigrated.
+He relates more to Blanche than his own white family because they share a common reality of being misunderstood and denigrated; she in turn relates to him because others treat them both as if they are "invisible."
 Additionally, they both see beyond the superficial and discover hidden truths.

 Grace

 She plays the stereotypical white mistress role.
 She pays little attention to the people she trusts to run her home but hypocritically, it is because she does not see them as individuals.
 Blanche, however, takes advantage of Grace's ignorance by pretending to be a former employee so that she can get hired even though she has a warrant out for her arrest.
-She also uses her stereotype as a white gentle woman to deceive and manipulate everyone in the novel.
+Grace also uses her stereotype as a white gentle woman to deceive and manipulate everyone in the novel.

 Nate

 He serves as a gardener for the Carter family, whom Blanche is working for while in hiding.
-He acts submissive and quiet in front of Grace, however he drops this stereotypical "Uncle Tom" act and reveals himself to be a sharp witted, humorous man.
-He owes his life to Grace, because he was about to be lynched (before the novel takes place) and twelve-year-old Grace intervenes and saves him.
+He acts submissive and quiet in front of Grace, but he drops this stereotypical "Uncle Tom" act and reveals himself to be a sharp witted, humorous man.
+He owes his life to Grace, because he was about to be lynched (before the novel takes place) and twelve-year-old Grace intervened and saved him.
 However, he reveals to Grace that this burden of servitude to the Carter family has angered him more than made him grateful.
 Additionally, Grace, merely sees him as an object to be worked.
 When Nate is mysteriously murdered, Blanche begins her detective work and works to avenge his death and bring his killer to justice.